Julcatan/stock-analysis/README.md

 Therefore the purpose of the project is to restructure the existing code in a way that improves the internal structure but doesn't change its external behavior.
 We want to make the code faster and more efficient by taking fewer steps, using less memory, and improving the logic of the code.

-We will measure via a built in timer if refactoring indeed made the code run faster.
+We will measure with a timer in the code if refactoring indeed made the code run faster.

 ## Results